andrewcooke/simple-crypt/README.md

   part pof the counter uses the remaining 64 bits (see section B.2 of http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).

-* Encrypted messages include a 4 byte header ("sc" in ASCII followed by two zero bytes).
+* An encrypted messages starts with a 4 byte header ("sc" in ASCII followed by two zero bytes).

 * An SHA256 HMAC (of header, salt, and encrypted message) is calculated.
 This uses a separate key from the AES cipher, calculated from the same password,